kilgarenone/personal-website/posts/be-less-efficient.md

 ---
 layout: post-layout.njk
-title: Be Less Efficient
+title: Be less efficient, but more civilized
 date: 2018-11-20
 tags: ["post"]
 ---

-But more civilized

 The world is out of control.
 Humanity — from individual to groups to nation-state level — is doing all sorts of preternatural activities in the name of ‘innovation’, ‘competitive disruption’, ‘economic growth’, ‘self-help’ etc.